-Some doctors treat neuropathic pain by ablating the nerve, but this can make the condition worse because it causes increased damage to the affected nerve.
+Some doctors treat neuropathic pain by ablating the nerve, but this can worsen the condition because it causes increased damage to the affected nerve.
 Medications such as anti-seizure medication and tricyclic antidepressants in low doses have been found to help many people with neuropathic pain.Where Does Neuropathic Pain Come From?

 Neuropathic pain is a cause of many types of chronic pain.
 It is hard to diagnose and hard to treat.
 Examples of neuropathic pain include the following: